Offline Installation

 Hybrid Installation Mode

-If your env has Internet access, there’s a hybrid approach combining advantages of offline and online installation.
+If your environment has Internet access, there’s a hybrid approach that combines the advantages of offline and online installation.
 You can use the offline package as a base, and supplement missing packages online.

 For example, if you’re using RockyLinux 9.6 but the official offline package is for RockyLinux 9.7.